Suggested Reading:

 It was an historical moment in the history of the Church ... except in Boston.

 The Holy Father issued his Motu Proprio, permitting a never-disallowed-but-nevertheless-always-prohibited celebration of the Roman Rite Mass in Latin —dating, in its present form from 1570 following the Council of Trent (hence “Tridentine”), and the Canon of which had been celebrated from antiquity by St. Ambrose, for example, in the 4th century until 1962 — and it has been greeted in Boston by a resounding silence.
-The news was splashed across headlines worldwide ... but somehow never made it into the “bulletins” distributed after every Mass, was not spoken of from the pulpit by the priest, and is no where to be found on the websites of Catholic parishes in the Archdiocese of Boston.
+The news was splashed across headlines worldwide ... but somehow never made it into the “bulletins” distributed after every Mass, was not spoken of from the ambo by the priest, and is no where to be found on the websites of Catholic parishes in the Archdiocese of Boston.
 Absolutely nothing appears noting ... much less celebrating ... this profoundly historical occasion.

 The Church in Boston, under Cardinal Sean Patrick O’Malley, appears to be in a collective state of denial